 So these verses correspond to the accepted tradition according to which Rachel’s tomb is located near Bethlehem, south of Jerusalem.
 On the other hand, in the book of 1 Samuel, it is said that Rachel’s tomb is on the border of the tribe of Benjamin; while the city of Bethlehem is located in the land of the tribe of Judah and not on the border of the land of Benjamin.
 So which is true?

 Scholars of the Land of Israel disagree about the correct identification of the place of the tomb.
-The references in the book of Genesis have supported the identification that has been accepted for many generations, at a site north of Bethlehem.
-In contrast, the references in the Book of Samuel and the Book of Jeremiah served as the basis for a theory that cites midrashim and was supported by evidence mainly from Charles Clermont-Gnu, Noga Hareuveni, and others; identifying Rachel’s tomb at a site north of Jerusalem near the Hizma junction, at the entrance east of Jerusalem.
-The place is known by the Arabs as the Kovor Bnei Yisrael (Tomb of the Bnei Yisrael).
+The references in the book of Genesis have supported the identification accepted for many generations at a site north of Bethlehem.
+In contrast, the references in the Book of Samuel and the Book of Jeremiah served as the basis for a theory that cites midrashim and was supported by evidence mainly from Charles Clermont-Gnu, Noga Hareuveni, and others, identifying Rachel’s tomb at a site north of Jerusalem near the Hizma junction, at the entrance east of Jerusalem.
+The Arabs know the place as the Kovor Bnei Yisrael (Tomb of the Bnei Yisrael).

 First Records of the Tomb in Historical Sources

-So the first sources that identify Rachel’s tomb in northern Bethlehem are Christian sources: For example the New Testament from the 1st century.
-Also Eusebius of Caesarea as the “Traveler from Bordeaux” from the 4th century.
-Even Hieronymus who lived in Bethlehem in the 5th century mentioned Rachel’s tomb next to Bethlehem.
+So the first sources that identify Rachel’s tomb in northern Bethlehem are Christian: The New Testament from the 1st century.
+Also, Eusebius of Caesarea and the “Traveler from Bordeaux” from the 4th century.
+Even Hieronymus (St. Jerome), who lived in Bethlehem in the 5th century, mentioned Rachel’s tomb next to Bethlehem.

-Aldo the map of Madaba from the 6th century depicts Efrata near Bethlehem and next to it is written.
-Apart from the biblical sources; the earliest Jewish source that is identifying Rachel’s tomb north of Bethlehem; is an 11th century Midrash.
-In fact, it describes the tombstone of Rachel in the same way as other descriptions of his time.
+Also, the Map of Madaba from the 6th century depicts Efrata near Bethlehem, and next to it is written.
+Apart from the biblical sources, the earliest Jewish reference that identifies Rachel’s tomb north of Bethlehem; is an 11th-century Midrash.
+It describes the tombstone of Rachel in the same way as other descriptions of his time.

 The Jewish traveler Rabbi Benjamin of Tudela, who visited Israel in 1170, describes Rachel’s tomb in his book ‘The Travels of Benjamin’: